charlesrollin/tiny_search_engine/README.md

 ![Results](./img/queries.png)

 The inverted index file is accessed through the Collection Index Reader.
-The Reader maintains a map of the position of each term in the index file, which insures a O(1) access to posting lists.
+The Reader uses the map that was produced during the construction of the index to retrieve posting lists.
+Hence getting the list of potentially relevant documents on a query is a O(1)(-ish) operation.

-No K-Top algorithm was implemented because retrieving the lists of potentially relevant documents is not an expensive operation (in this exercise).
+For this reason, no K-Top algorithm was implemented in this exercise.

 #### Evaluation